InsideNebraska - Nebraska QB Casey Thompson enters transfer portal

 It remains to be seen what will ultimately happen with Thompson.

 Thompson is a talented passer with a highly cerebral football mind.
-He has created a strong reputation as a relentless worker in film study and in the weight room, and Husker fans grew a steadfast respect for the toughness he displayed last season after he was routinely sacked and took hard hits in the pocket just about every week.
+He has created a strong reputation as a relentless worker in film study and in the weight room, and Husker fans grew a steadfast respect for the toughness he displayed last season after he routinely took sacks and multiple hard hits in the pocket just about every week.

+His shoulder appears healthy and good to go.
+He posted over two dozen clips on his Instagram page Tuesday night of him throwing all types of routes at the Huskers' practice facility.

 Thompson played in 19 games during his four seasons with the Longhorns, including starting the final 10 games in 2021.
 He completed nearly 64 percent of his passes (185-of-290) for 2,422 yards and 30 touchdowns and also had 73 carries for 210 yards and five scores.
 Thompson had three career games with five or more touchdowns, which is the most in Texas history.